jsmachine/jsmachine/README.md

 # jsmachine

 Easy to extend javascript console.
+It's like Jupyter notebooks, but for javascript.
+You can easily save and share your results!

 Demo at [https://tommos0.github.io/jsmachine](https://tommos0.github.io/jsmachine).